yesodweb/yesodweb.com-content/blog/2012/9/header-composer.md

 high performance servers.
 So, I tried two methods.

-The first method: create a list of `ByteString` without packing and sent the list by `writev()`.
-Since the header and its body should be squeezed in a single TCP package (if possible), I set the `TCP_CORK` socket option before calling `writev()` and reset it after calling `sendfile()`.
+The first method: create a list of `ByteString`s without packing and send the list with `writev()`.
+Since the header and its body should be squeezed into a single TCP package (if possible), I set the `TCP_CORK` socket option before calling `writev()` and reset it after calling `sendfile()`.
 But this method is no better than the old composer.